Census tract: United States

 tract, but for those cities that had not yet delineated census tracts, ‘‘block areas’’ (called ‘‘block numbering areas’’ [BNAs] in later censuses) were created to assign census block numbers.

 Starting with the 1960 Census, the Census Bureau assumed a greater role in promoting and coordinating the delineation, review, and update of census tracts.
 For the 1980 Census, criteria for BNAs were changed to make them more comparable in size and shape to census tracts.
 For the 1990 Census, all counties contained either census tracts or BNAs.

 Census 2000 was the first decade in which census tracts were defined in all counties.
 In addition, the Census Bureau increased the number of geographic areas whose boundaries could be used as census tract boundaries.
 It also allowed tribal governments of federally recognized American Indian tribes with a reservation and/or off-reservation trust lands to delineate tracts without regard to State and/or county boundaries, provided the tribe had a 1990 Census population of at least 1,000.

 Census tracts are also used by the Small Business Administration to define boundaries of HUBZones.

+In Alaska, the equivalent term is census areas in the Unorganized Borough.